3mdeb/96boards-docs-wiki/DragonBoard-820c-Getting-Started-With-Linux.md

     make -j4 modules KERNELRELEASE=`make kernelversion`-linaro-lt-qcom

-To boot the kernel image, you will need a fastboot compatible boot image, and you can refer to this [wiki](../Dragonboard-410c-Boot-Image) for instructions to create such an image.
+To boot the kernel image, you will need a fastboot compatible boot image, and you can refer to [[Dragonboard-410c-Boot-Image]] for instructions to create such an image.